adnan1306/adnan1306.github.io/index.md

 <div class="body">
   <div class="left">
     <div class="bio" id="bio">
       <p>I am a PhD student at the <a href="https://vectorinstitute.ai/">Vector Institute</a> and the University of Calgary, supervised by <a href="https://yani.ai/">Dr. Yani Ioannou</a> and <a href="https://www.cs.toronto.edu/~rahulgk/">Dr. Rahul Krishnan</a>.
-My research focuses on making large foundational models — such as LLMs — smaller and more efficient, through sparse neural network training, training dynamics, and loss landscape geometry.
-Supported by NSERC, Borealis AI, DRAC, and the Killam Fellowship.
+My research focuses on weight-space symmetries and their implications for optimization and generalization.
+I’m particularly interested in linear mode connectivity, model matching and merging, and training dynamics, as well as efficient adaptation methods for LLMs, such as low-rank representations and weight-space learning.
+My research is supported by NSERC, Borealis AI, Digital Research Alliance of Canada, and the Killam Fellowship.
 Feel free to reach out to discuss or collaborate.</p>
     </div>

     <div class="highlights-block" id="highlights">